10 Secrets to Finding a Doctor You Can Trust

 No matter how much you value a potential doctor’s bedside manner, you’ll most likely want to choose someone who is covered by your health insurance plan.
 That doesn’t have to be a limitation: Many plans have special designations for doctors who have consistently met standards of quality.
 Keep those in mind when narrowing your search.
-(Related: Want to stay courteous throughout the process?
-These are the patient behaviors doctors find most annoying.)
+Check out these secrets for finding the best doctor that every doctor uses.

 Consulting people you know—friends, family, and other medical professionals who take part in your care—what they think of a doctor’s service is a great way to get a feel for how trusting other patients feel around him or her.
 Ask how open they feel talking to the doctor, how receptive he or she is toward questions, and what it’s like interacting with other staff members.

 The National Institute of Aging recommends scheduling interviews with prospective doctors.
 The office might charge you for this one-on-one, but it could help you decide if the two of you click.
 Once you get there, they suggest asking questions to help you figure out if the doctor is a good fit for your concerns.
 For example: “Can I call or email you or your staff when I have questions?”
-“Do you charge for telephone or email time?” and “What are you thoughts about complementary or alternative treatments?”
+“Do you charge for telephone or email time?” and “What are your thoughts about complementary or alternative treatments?”
 Open up a dialogue about the things that are important to you, and take into consideration how receptive the doctor was to them.
 Think, “Did the doctor give me a chance to ask questions?” and “Was the doctor really paying attention to me?”
 Don’t miss these tips and tricks for making the most out of your next doctor’s appointment.

-Just because you and a potential doctor get along great doesn’t mean your relationship will be completely stress free.
+Just because you and a potential doctor get along great doesn’t mean your relationship will be completely stress-free.
 A practice’s nurses and office staff play a huge role in creating a comforting and trustful environment.
 If anything seems off about your interactions with other staff members, bring it up to your doctor.
 These are the signs of a good doctor and a bad doctor.